Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  #) *Let the User to login to their personal User page and update their informations.*

-    #) The App must provide an update function on the User pofile page.
+    #) The App must provide an update function on the User profile page.
-    #) The App must verify if the new indormations are valid.
+    #) The App must verify if the new informations are valid.

  #) *Let the User fill their 'Vehicle' preferences or dislike for best result on Algorithm 'Best Route' calculus.*